ComputationalPsychiatry/UniQC/README.md

-# uniQC - Unified NeuroImaging Quality Control toolbox
+# UniQC - Unified NeuroImaging Quality Control toolbox

 ## Overview

-The challenge of unified and comprehensive quality control (QC) in (functional) MRI results from the vast amount of artefact sources combined with the complex processing pipelines applied to the data.
-Beyond standard image quality measures, MRI sequence development is often in need of flexible diagnostic tools to test diverse hypotheses on artefact origin, such as hardware fluctuations, k-space spikes, or subject movement.
-These tests are usually performed in a sequential order, where one outcome informs the next evaluation.
-This necessitates fast switching between mathematical image operations and interactive display of multi-dimensional data to assess image properties from a range of different perspectives.
-Additionally, for complex image analysis pipelines, as employed, e.g., in fMRI, direct access to the standard analysis packages is required to ultimately evaluate functional sensitivity of new sequence prototypes.
-Here, we present the uniQC toolbox that provides seamless combination of algebraic matrix operations, image processing, visualisation options and data provenance in an intuitive, object-oriented framework using MATLAB, and interfacing SPM for all fMRI-related pre-processsing and statistical analysis steps.
-Therein, processing of 4D image time series data is generalised to an arbitrary number of dimensions to handle data from multiple receiver coils, multi-echo or phase fMRI data in a unified framework along with classical statistical analysis and powerful visualisation options.
+The unified neuroimaging quality control (UniQC) toolbox offers a flexible and interactive n-dimensional image analysis framework.
+UniQC is designed to specifically support the development of new acquisition and reconstruction methods for (f)MRI and to assist during their translation to neuroscientific practice.
+It combines algebraic matrix operations, image operations, SPM processing steps and visualization options into one framework, thus allowing the user to specify their unique quality control (QC) pipeline.

+UniQC is implemented in an object-oriented framework and follows the design principles of flexibility, reproducibility and accessibility.
+- Flexibility is achieved through the intuitive syntax to access subsets of data utilizing user-defined dimension labels, and the generalization of MATLAB and SPM functions to arbitrary dimensions.
+- Reproducibility is pursued through the easily readable code, the automatic documentation of processing steps and saving of the corresponding data, and the integration of MATLAB and SPM functions wherever possible.
+- Accessibility is achieved via operator overloading, which allows the same syntax for objects as for variables, and the straightforward integration of new functions

 ## Installation

-Download the current version of [SPM](http://www.fil.ion.ucl.ac.uk/spm/software/) and add the code directory to you MATLAB path.
-Then clone or download the uniQC repository and **recursively** add this to your MATLAB path as well.
+Download the current version of [SPM](http://www.fil.ion.ucl.ac.uk/spm/software/) and add the code directory to your MATLAB path.
+Then clone or download the UniQC repository and **recursively** add this to your MATLAB path as well.
 Type `I = MrImage` to test your setup.

 ## Getting started

-A thorough description of uniQC can be found [here](https://cloudstor.aarnet.edu.au/plus/s/59cJjfB9QI0Akxp).

-The best starting point are the demo scripts contained in demo/[MrClassName].
+The best starting point are the demo scripts contained in `demo/[MrClassName]`.
 Details to each demo are given below.

-The example data can be found [here](https://cloudstor.aarnet.edu.au/plus/s/kmw6b1Ts4NrNqxp).
-Please put the data directory at the same level as the code, demo and test directory.
+The example data to run most of the scripts is a real-time multi-echo fMRI dataset, provided by Heunis, Stephan, 2020, "rt-me-fMRI: A task and resting state dataset for real-time, multi-echo fMRI methods development and validation", https://doi.org/10.34894/R1TNL8, DataverseNL, V1 and Please download it separately at https://dataverse.nl/dataverse/rt-me-fmri.

 ## Demos